Shubhammer7/Bitcoin-NewsArticles-Sentiment-Analysis/README.md

 - **Data Analysis and Visualization**: The Jupyter Notebook `bitcoin_articles_analysis.ipynb` takes the scraped data to perform an in-depth analysis.
 It includes the use of libraries such as Pandas, NumPy, Matplotlib, Seaborn, and NLTK for data processing, statistical analysis, and visualization.

-## Getting Started

-To get started with this project:

-1. Clone the repository.
-2. Install the required Python libraries listed in `requirements.txt`.
-3. Run `scarping_data.py` to scrape data.
-4. Open `bitcoin_articles_analysis.ipynb` in Jupyter Notebook or Jupyter Lab to view and run the analysis.

 ## Libraries

 - Python 3.x